 Assignments will also give you tools to annotate and mark up the uploaded document in Speedgrader, the online grading tool.
 Speedgrader allows you to mark up the document, add comments, record audio comments, use a rubric, and enter the final grade.
 These will all be viewable to the student in Canvas when grades are published.

 If you use Quizzes for an essay exam, use a text-entry question type and ask students to type or paste their responses in.
 This will allow you to make use of the Speedgrader annotation tools here, as well.

 How-To Resources: How-to Information on Creating a Canvas Assignment

-If your exams are normally multiple choice, fill in the blank, numeric, or short-essay, consider using Canvas Quizzes.
-You will need to manually enter the questions into the Quiz, but once you have done so, Canvas will grade everything but essay and file-upload questions for you automatically.
+If your exams are normally multiple choice, fill in the blank, numeric, or short-essay, use Canvas Quizzes.
+You will need to enter the questions and feedback into the Quiz, but once you have done so, Canvas will grade everything but essay and file-upload questions for you automatically.

-We do not recommend using Respondus Lockdown Browser with a Quiz given remotely.
-Lockdown Browser only prevents students from opening a new window, tab, or application on the testing computer.
+We do not recommend using lockdown software with a Quiz given online.
+Lockdown only prevents students from opening a new window, tab, or application on the testing computer.
 It will not stop them from looking answers up on a separate phone or different computer, and adds a needless layer of complexity and potential technical issues.
-If you are concerned about cheating, please read the section on Academic Integrity on the Considerations tab.
+If you are concerned about cheating, please read the recommendations in the first tab.

 LSA does not recommend or support remote proctoring services which hire outside individuals to watch the students take their exams online via webcams.
 Not only are these services quite expensive, they raise serious concerns around the invasion of personal privacy and undermine existing standards of trust.

-If you are accustomed to giving exams, you may also want to think about a different type of assessment during disruptions, for example, using a case study or a writing assignment.
+If you are accustomed to using this type of question for high-stakes exams, you may also want to think about a different type of assessment during disruptions, for example using a case study or a writing assignment.
 These may serve better, to allow students to demonstrate knowledge.